+TOPIC sentence – is this a paragraph about drought effects on natives?
 Native mortality was significantly affected by water availability and native species, while brome treatment had no effect on native mortality.
-The global model, which analyzed interactions between the three independent variables was not significant, displaying that water availability and brome treatment affected each native species similarly.
-Native species was the greatest independent factor in determining mortality as it possessed the greatest effect size out of all the independent variables.
+Native species identity was the greatest independent factor in determining mortality as it possessed the greatest effect size out of all the independent variables.
 Furthermore, native species was the the only significant variable in determining native germination.
 Plantago, possessed the greatest germination and lowest mortality across all treatments, going against the predictions of the present study.
 Environmental cues and conditions for germination are vital in order to understand the survivorship of a plant population as the germination stage is the most vulnerable stage in the life of an annual plant (Clauss and Venable, 2000).
 Plantago germination, like most desert annuals, is induced by precipitation.
 Plantago however, has a unique ability to exhibit phenotypic plasticity at the germination stage, solely in response to water availability (Clauss and Venable, 2000).
 Clauss and Venable (2000) observed Plantago germination in 12 different populations with each population possessing a unique precipitation regime.
 Increasing water availability increased germination rates however, the Plantago appeared to perform rapid microevolutionary changes in response to water availability in order to maximize germination under resource limiting conditions (Clauss and Venable, 2000).
 Plantago has also been observed to possess a wide range of germination dates; it is capable of germinating later in the growing season given specific environmental conditions; abundance of rainfall occurring in tandem with an cool temperatures (Clauss and Venable, 2000; Barron-Gafford et al., 2013).
 This ability to perform late-season germination may have induced Plantago’s lower mortality rate as new individuals could have sprouted throughout the experimental period; a trait not observed for either Phacelia or Salvia (Emery, 2016; Kilian, 2016).
 However, due to the ability of Plantago to alter its germination characteristics based on water content, as well as its ability to delay seed dormancy, the high germination rates and low mortality rates observed for Plantago are consistent with its life history traits.
+Mixing a lot of ideas here..
+I would instead structure Discussion around themes/

+Paragraph on drought effects on natives and discuss why you found does or does not match literature

+Pargraph on brome competition effects on natives.

+And in each paragraph just mention that responses are species specific (OR if you really want just have a separate paragraph about native species specificity and put it all there – your call).

+Paragraph on brome responses to treatments

+Then final paragraph on implications

+Drought and competition with invasives important but WHICH one is more important to natives.

+Species specificity is important so selecting the right native species for restoration is critical.

+Brome is not invincible and this hopeful news

+Etc.